-(ii) A visual inspection of the CCR unit to identify signs of distress or malfunction of the CCR unit and appurtenant structures;
+(ii) A visual inspection of the CCR unit to identify signs of distress or malfunction of the CCR unit and appurtenant structures.
+Mr. Ryan Bennett, Environmental Analyst August 28, 2023 Page 2 of 4

 There were no visible signs of distress or malfunction of Cell 4 or its appurtenant structures at the time of this inspection.
-The embankment and surrounding areas were closely mowed, which provided good conditions for visual inspection.